MRCIEU/PHESANT-MR-pheWAS-BMI/README.md

 For details of PHESANT see our [IJE software profile](https://academic.oup.com/ije/advance-article/doi/10.1093/ije/dyx204/4347232).

 The code uses some environment variables that need to be set in your linux environment.
-I set some permanently (that use across projects), and some temporarily (that are relevant to just this project).
+I set some permanently (that I use across projects), and some temporarily (that are relevant to just this project).

 I set the results directory and project data directory temporarily with:
 ```bash